symonbaikov/eurocoin-wallet/docs/metamask-connection.md

 ## Testing the Flow Locally

 1. Configure `.env.local` with your RPC, token, and chain ID.
-2. Start the dev server: `pnpm dev`.
+2. Start the dev server: `npm run dev`.
 3. Open the app in a MetaMask-enabled browser.
 4. Click **“Подключить MetaMask”**:
    - MetaMask should prompt for connection and (if needed) a network switch.